-- Candidate studies are chosen from a set of articles selected from across all development impact evaluations published in the top ten journals for development impact evaluations in 2014.
-The sample size was established at 122 studies.
+- Candidate studies were chosen from a set of articles selected from across all development impact evaluations published in the top ten journals for development impact evaluations in 2014.
+The sample size was established at 109 studies.

-- Researchers reach out to original authors to obtain data and code as well as inform them about the PBR project.
+- Researchers reached out to original authors to obtain data and code and inform them about the PBR project.

-- Researchers will attempt to replicate the results using the original data and code, according to instructions given by the original author.
+- Researchers attempted to replicate the results using the original data and code, according to instructions given by the original author.

 - Researchers have written a report based on this project and a pre-print version is available on the Open Science Framework here.